 I for myself will try to improve my perception before jumping into conclusions about people belonging to a certain nation or religious group.
 It is much more profitable to concentrate on how alike we all are and how similar our needs still are.
 In the Old City little boys were pointing at us like they were shooting at us with their fingers.
 An elderly man with his shop signalled them not to.
 All business was suffering due to the unfortunate recent events in Israel.
 The merchant had a more mature perspective and his several colleagues along the streets seemed to be simply tired with the situation.

-Of course it is difficult to understand the peaceful wishes of a nation where women are required to spend 2 years in the army.
+Of course it is difficult to understand the peaceful wishes of a nation where women are required to spend two years in the army.
 However, our hostess had passed that time mostly helping Palestinians at the control points.
 And I don’t think I’ve ever before been pointed at with a real gun.
 I just walked by a guard whose gun happened to point my way for a split of a second but it still felt uncomfortable.
 Yet, the shops sold T-shirts with texts like “See peace, hear peace, speak peace.”

 We visited a museum where there was a quote by Menachem Begin (1913 – 1992 ) where he said that if he wishes to be remembered for something let it be preventing a civil war from taking place.
 A good leader and surely not the only Jewish one.